Masterclasses: 22 March 2017

 His current school role involves leading a team of mathematics teachers implementing and embracing the inquiry focused International Baccalaureate Middle Years Program.

-Ian Quartermaine is Project Manager for the national TtEDSC project for Australian Independent schools.
+Ian Quartermaine is Project Manager for the national ISDCN project for Australian Independent schools.
 He is based in Brisbane working for Independent Schools Queensland (ISQ).
-Ian worked for many years as an ICT teacher, ICT manager and ICT integrator in secondary schools in Queensland.
+Prior to Ian’s management roles at ISQ he has worked as an ICT teacher, ICT manager and ICT integrator in secondary schools in Queensland.

-His education and qualifications include diplomas in Teaching & Computer Science, a Bachelor of Science (Geology), an MBA and he is a qualified PMP.
+His education and qualifications include diplomas in Teaching & Computer Science, a Bachelor of Science (Geology), a MBA and he is a qualified PMP.

-The majority of Ianís time at ISQ has been consumed with the conception, implementation and sustainability of the TtEDSC project in partnership with AISNSW.
+The majority of Ian’s time at ISQ has been consumed with the conception, implementation and sustainability of the ISDCN project in partnership with AISNSW.
 The project originated from federal BEESS funding and continues to offer services to all independent schools nationally.

 We all have access to fantastic educational tools, but how we implement and execute change makes all the difference.
 Blake works at McKinnon Secondary College and has helped take the school from a traditional pen and paper approach to a leader in cloud and collaborative technology.
 This experience has given Blake a passion for how quickly we can evolve the classroom.
 Iím driven to help schools accelerate their move to a more cloud focused, self directed educational system.
 Iíve been lucky enough to work with countless school groups across Australia helping them build out this vision for better learning.